 I had an eating disorder.

 I can recall an instance at a family Christmas party where I binged on Frango mints.
-You know those tasty little buggards that your grandma used to pick up from Marshall Fields?
+You know those tasty little candies you can pick up from Marshall Fields (Macy’s)?
 After having a few helpings of pie, I proceeded to eat a small bite out of, say, five to six Frango mints, had an anxiety attack and locked myself in the bathroom to purge.
 Those six to seven years suffering with my eating and body image were pure hell.

-The holidays just highlighted the fact that something was wrong with me.
-I had an eating disorder and couldn’t shake it on my own.
+The holidays just highlighted the fact that something was wrong with me and I couldn’t shake it on my own.
 Food is not meant to be the enemy.
 It is meant to be celebrated.

-Today, I feel much different.
+Today, I feel much different about food and holiday gatherings!
 I am not only capable of being present at the holiday dinner table, but I feel freedom and peace surrounding food.
 I am not ashamed to pitch in with the meal and I definitely have no qualms with indulging this joyous time of year.

 So what changed?